hphelion/documentation/commercial/GA1/commercial.undercloud-eon-cli.md

 ###Unimport clusters {#unimport-clusters}

-You can unimport the cluster(s) from the EON database under the give vCenter. to unimport the clusters, enter
+You can unimport the cluster(s) from the EON database under the give vCenter.
+To unimport  clusters, enter

-	eon import-cluster --vcenter-id=<VCENTER_ID> --cluster-moid=<CLUSTER_MOID>
+	eon unimport-cluster --vcenter-id=<VCENTER_ID> --cluster-moid=<CLUSTER_MOID>

 ### Bash-completion {#bash-completion}